Achieving Academic Excellence Through a Focus on the Visual and Performing Arts

 Description of Campus:

-Lisa J. Mails Elementary School opened in August, 2007 as the eleventh elementary school in the Murrieta Valley Unified School District with 39 classrooms, a multipurpose room with a kitchen, a computer lab, a library, an outdoor eating area, an amphitheater, administrative offices, a health office, teacher workrooms throughout the campus and two play areas, one for kindergarten students and one designated for students in grades 1-5.
-Kindergarten Readiness, State Preschool, and Childcare Programs are located on campus as well.
+Lisa J. Mails Elementary School opened in August, 2007 as the eleventh elementary school in the Murrieta Valley Unified School District with 39 classrooms, a multipurpose room with a kitchen, a computer lab, a library, an outdoor eating area, an amphitheater, administrative offices, a health office, teacher workrooms throughout the campus and two play areas, one for TK/Kindergarten students and one designated for students in grades 1-5.
+Kindergarten Readiness, State Preschool, Childcare Programs and Pre-K Special Day Class are located on campus as well.

 Lisa J. Mails (1953-2005)

 On August 11, 2005, the Board of Education gave their approval to name the District’s 11th elementary school after Lisa J. Mails (1953-2005), a soft-spoken and much admired teacher at E. Hale Curran Elementary School for ten years.
 Lisa Mails used her knowledge and teaching experience to train other teachers in the District and she served on numerous committees including literacy, report cards, writing, language arts adoption and Student Study Teams.
 She was also a key individual in writing two successful California Distinguished School applications for E. Hale Curran.
 Lisa Mails represented all that is exemplary in the teaching profession and continues to be an inspiration to our community.

 Middle School: Dorothy McElhinney Middle School